New Home Buyer Rebate (FAQ’s)

 Q: Is there a minimum sales price to receive the rebate?

 A: Yes.
-We do require a minimum sale price of $200,000 with at least a 3% commission paid to offer a rebate.
-If the asking price is less than $200,000, we can discuss making an arrangement beneficial to our client and organization.
+We do require a minimum sale price of $300,000 with at least a 3% commission paid to offer a rebate.

 Q: I’m already working with a buyer’s agent, but I want to work with Rebate Properties?